apache/predictionio/docs/manual/source/templates/similarproduct/dase.html.md

 PredictionIO then passes the returned `TrainingData` object to *Data Preparator*.

-You could modify the DataSource to [read other event types](/similarproduct/multi-events-multi-algos/) other than the default **view**.
+NOTE: You could modify the DataSource to [read other event types](/templates/similarproduct/multi-events-multi-algos/) other than the default **view**.

 ### Data Preparator